-Before surgery, talk with your health care team about the possible side effects from the specific surgery you will have.
+Before surgery, talk with your child's health care team about the possible side effects from the specific surgery your child will have.
 Learn more about the basics of surgery.

-Chemotherapy is the use of drugs to destroy cancer cells, usually by ending the tumor cells’ ability to grow and divide.
+Chemotherapy is the use of drugs to destroy cancer cells, usually by keeping the tumor cells from growing, dividing, and making more cells.
 Chemotherapy for a Wilms tumor is given by a pediatric oncologist.

 A chemotherapy regimen, or schedule, usually consists of a specific number of cycles given over a set period of time.
 A person may receive 1 drug at a time or combinations of different drugs given at the same time.
-A Wilms tumor with a favorable histology is often treated with dactinomycin (Cosmegen), doxorubicin (Adriamycin), and/or vincristine (Vincasar PFS, Oncovin).
+A Wilms tumor with a favorable histology is often treated with dactinomycin (Cosmegen) and vincristine (Vincasar PFS, Oncovin).
+In some cases, doxorubicin (Adriamycin) will also be added.
 Other drugs used to treat Wilms tumors include cyclophosphamide (Cytoxan, Neosar), etoposide (Toposar, VePesid), and irinotecan (Camptosar).

 Radiation therapy is the use of high-energy x-rays or other particles to destroy cancer cells.
 A doctor who specializes in giving radiation therapy to treat a tumor is called a radiation oncologist.